mmbeeb/MMBeebXL/README.md

 It should be placed in the Program Files (x86)\BeebEm\Hardware folder, and selected in the BeebEm menu Hardware>Model B Floppy Controller>Select FDC Board.

-By default the location of the image file is Documents\BeebEm\DiscIms\beeb.mmb.
+By default the pathname of the image file is Documents\BeebEm\DiscIms\beeb.mmb.

 An optional mmc.cfg file can be created in Documents\Beebem folder: